-The EML 224 Compact system contains one software alarm output and one reset alarm input.
+The Compact speed log system contains one combined function and power failure alarm output, and one separate power failure/ fitness alarm output.

-- Speed high and Speed low alert the user when the vessel exceeds the speed limits. - Sensor alarm is a system error alarm that activates if a serious system error occurs. - Fitness alarm is a digital output, which if activated, sends a pulse each time a button is pressed on the display. - Power failure alarm.
-If fitness alarm is deactivated, the output becomes a Power failure alarm which indicates a Power failure in the system.
-The output will show a high voltage at all times unless if there is a Power failure.
+- Speed high and speed low alert the user when the vessel exceeds the speed limits. - Sensor alarm is a system error alarm that activates if a serious system error occurs. - Fitness alarm is a digital output, which if activated, sends a pulse each time a button is pressed on the display. - Power failure alarm.
+If fitness alarm is deactivated, the output becomes a power failure alarm which indicates a power failure in the system.
+The output will show a high voltage at all times unless if there is a power failure.